-Some chemotherapy drugs have to be given in hospital.
-Usually this is because you have to have them through a drip over a number of hours.
+There are some chemotherapy drugs that you have to have in hospital.
+Usually this is because you have them through a drip over a number of hours.
 So depending on your treatment, you may have to stay overnight, or for a few days.

-Most chemotherapy is given for 4 to 6 treatments.
+Your doctor is most likely to suggest 4 to 6 treatments of chemotherapy.
 So a full course can take 3 to 6 months.

-If the treatment is working well you will continue with the treatment.
+If the treatment is working well you will continue with it.
 If the treatment is not working well your doctor will suggest changing to a different treatment or stopping it.

-It may be very upsetting if your doctor tells you that they are stopping your treatment after only a few treatments when you thought you would have more.
-But you can talk to your doctor or specialist nurse about the other treatment options open to you.
+It may be very upsetting if your doctor tells you that they are stopping after only a few treatments.
+But you can talk to your doctor or specialist nurse about other treatment options open to you.

-We don't yet know much scientifically about how some nutritional or herbal supplements may interact with chemotherapy.
+We don't yet know much scientifically about how some vitamin tablets or herbal supplements may interact with chemotherapy.
 Some could be harmful.
-It is very important to let your doctors know if you take any supplements.
+It is very important to let your doctors know if you take anything like this.
 Or if you are prescribed therapies by alternative or complementary therapy practitioners.

 Talk to your specialist about any other tablets or medicines you take while you are having cancer treatment.
 There is information about the safety of herbal, vitamin and diet supplements in the complementary therapies section.

-Some studies seem to suggest that fish oil preparations may reduce the effectiveness of chemotherapy drugs.
-If you are taking or thinking of taking these supplements talk to your doctor to find out whether they could affect your treatment.
+Some studies seem to suggest that fish oil preparations may stop chemotherapy drugs from working so well.
+If you are taking, or thinking of taking, these supplements talk to your doctor to find out whether they could affect your treatment.

 You can look at the main chemotherapy section.
 It has detailed information about